Skip to content

 For Users

-- Old sessions from devices you no longer use?
+2. Review active sessions regularly - revoke unfamiliar devices and sessions from devices you no longer use

 For Developers